-The Writing Center will operate in an online-only format for Fall Semester 2020.
-We will open on Monday, September 14th, and our schedule will be as follows:
+To be mindful of the health and safety of both our consultants and student writers, the Writing Center will continue to operate in an online-only format for Spring Semester 2021.
+We will open on Monday, February 1st, and our schedule will be as follows:

 - Monday-Thursday, 9:00 a.m.-5:00 p.m.